hardikn1112/PagePal/README.md

     npm start
     ```
 3.  **Component Setup**

-    You will need three separate terminal windows open to run the Client, Server, and Worker processes concurrently.
+    You will need three separate terminal windows open to run the Client, Server, and Worker processes concurrently.4

     **Client Setup (Terminal 1)**

     This runs the frontend application
     ```bash
     cd client
     npm install
     npm run dev
     ```

     **Server Setup (Terminal 2)**

     This runs the backend API.
     ```bash
     cd server
     npm install
     npm run dev
     ```

     **Worker Setup (Terminal 3)**

     This runs the background task processor.
     ````bash
     cd worker
     npm install
     npm run dev:worker
     ````

     **Running Docker Compose (Terminal 4)**

     Make sure you have docker installed and added as PATH variable on your desktop and is up and running.
     ````bash
     docker compose up